 It is Wednesday my dudes.
 This time it’s a beautiful frog design created by Paraffle Embroidery.

-Paraffle Embroidery was created by Sammy Bishop of Scotland. “… Sammy came across ‘paraffle’: an old Scots word meaning 1) ’embroidery’; and 2) ‘an ostentatious display’ – and the name stuck.”
+Paraffle Embroidery was created by Sammy Bishop of England. “… Sammy came across ‘paraffle’: an old Scots word meaning 1) ’embroidery’; and 2) ‘an ostentatious display’ – and the name stuck.”
 I love the name and the designs which mostly feature animals and plants.

 I immediately wanted to call this design work contemporary or bohemian, but after thinking a bit it really reminds me of crewel work from both England and India.
 There is a general outline filled in with simple embroidery stitches of varying shapes.
 In her work, Sammy tends to use paisley as a grounding motif.
 When looking into this I came across a great article by BBC Style: Paisley: The story of a classic bohemian print.
 “Paisley’s journey from its origins in Persia to hippy chic and contemporary fashion, via a Scottish textiles town.”